HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week4/session-plan.md

 #### Part 4:
 Add a method to the `CV` class called `renderCV()`.
 This method should render out the CV using HTML.
 Use `document.getElementById("<id>")` and `document.createElement("<element>")`, as well as `element.appendChild(<element>)` to build your HTML using JavaScript.

-Thank you very much for teaching Javascript 3, we hope you enjoyed it !
-Now it is your time to give feedback about the module.
-For homework helpers, please click [here](https://forms.gle/4ZA1cnFg7nEjtjYR6) to give us feedback.
-For teachers, your survey is available [here](https://forms.gle/9nDL7KzZ6p6i6mTL8).